We may earn money or products from the companies mentioned in this post.

 It doesn’t matter what job it is.
 If there’s something that needs to be done, he does it to the best of his ability.
 He genuinely takes pride in his work and wants to do a good job.

 Honestly, his work ethic tends to blow mine out of the water.

 The downside to this work ethic, however, is it often means his work comes before anything else – including his health.

 My goal this year has been to clean up my eating and get into a better exercise regimen so I can be healthier and more confident.
-I’ve done pretty well so far (yay!), but it made me realize how much my husband struggles with it.
+I’ve done pretty well so far (yay!), but it made me realize how crappy my husband’s diet is.
+Yikes.

 And it’s not uncommon.
 That whole donut-eating-cop stereotype has a lot to do with police officers not really having time to sit and have a relaxed mealtime.
 They’re usually downing energy drinks and whatever food they can eat in a hurry before they’re needed again.

-Naturally, this means they tend to eat a lot more pre-packaged, processed, and/or drive-through food.
+But naturally, this means they tend to eat a lot more pre-packaged, processed, and/or drive-through food.
+No bueno.